tatianegercina/FinTech/01-Lesson-Plans/07-SQL/2/LessonPlan.md

 * Connect the `film` table using the key `film_id`, which it has in common with the `inventory` table.

-* In the last subquery, query the film title, *Blanket Beverly*.
+* In the last subquery, query the film title, *Agent Truman*.

 The sample query would be as follows: